mcoto004CR/pi-kube/README.md

     static ip_address=192.168.XX.XXX/24   (XX.XX is the IP you copied in the previous point) static routers=192.168.X.X  (this is your router IP gateway) static domain_name_servers=8.8.8.8  (setup this to you prefered DNS or Google DNS)

-   Below you can setup your WiFI SSID sudo nano /etc/wpa_supplicant/wpa_supplicant.conf
-    network={
-        ssid="your SSID"
-        psk="your WiFi Password"
-    }

   Use the raspi-config utility to change the hostname to k8s-master-1 or similar and then reboot.